LionWeb-io/lionweb-typescript/packages/utilities/README.md

 ### 0.6.5

-* TS types generator now generates 1 file per language
+* TS types generator now generates 1 file per language.
+  The generator also has several fixes, and assumes that the generated code will be embedded in an ES6 module.

 ### 0.6.4